CarbonicSoda/CarbonicSoda/README.md

 <pre align="center">
 Hail, the name is David W., Hello World 02/08/2008

-Keen Maths and badminton lover
+Keen Maths and badminton devotee
-Above all, love Index from Toaru Majutsu no Index
+Above all, I love Index from Toaru Majutsu no Index

 Chiefly focused on Maths-/CS-related research and rapid prototyping
 </pre>